Karnataka Cabinet decides to implement all five poll guarantees of Congress, fixes timeline | Politics

 The Karnataka Cabinet on Friday decided to implement the ruling Congress's five poll guarantees, without any discrimination of caste or religion, and has fixed a timeline to operationalise the schemes within this financial year, Chief Minister Siddaramaiah said.

-The Cabinet held a detailed discussion regarding the five guarantees and their implementation, and has arrived at some decisions, Siddaramaiah, who headed the meeting told reporters at a media conference.
+The Cabinet held a detailed discussion regarding the five guarantees and their implementation, and has arrived at some decisions, Siddaramaiah, who headed the meeting, told reporters at a press conference.

 He, however, did not answer how much the five guarantees will cost the exchequer, and said, ''I will share it later.''
 Deputy Chief Minister D K Shivakumar described it as a ''historic day'' as the Congress government has walked the talk on fulfilling the poll guarantees, and has fixed a timeline for their implementation.

+The party's national leader Rahul Gandhi tweeted about the decision to implement the five poll guarantees, saying unlike the BJP, the Congress kept its promises to the people. ''Congress does what it says, does not make empty promises like BJP!
+5 guarantees come into force in Karnataka,'' Gandhi tweeted, listing out all five guarantees.

+The Opposition BJP and the JD(S) have however accused the Congress of trying to cheat voters after coming to power by attaching conditions to avail of the guarantee schemes -- which were not mentioned ahead of the polls.

-Ahead of the Assembly polls, the Congress had promised to implement the guarantees - 200 units of free power to all households (Gruha Jyoti), Rs 2,000 monthly assistance to the woman head of every family (Gruha Lakshmi), 10 kg of rice free to every member of a BPL household (Anna Bhagya), Rs 3,000 every month for unemployed graduate youth and Rs 1,500 for unemployed diploma holders (both in the age group of 18-25) (YuvaNidhi), and free travel for women in public transport buses (Shakti), on coming to power.
+In its manifestor for the Assembly elections, the Congress had promised to implement five guarantees -- 200 units of free power to all households (Gruha Jyoti), Rs 2,000 monthly assistance to the woman head of every family (Gruha Lakshmi), 10 kg of rice free to every member of a BPL household (Anna Bhagya), Rs 3,000 every month for unemployed graduates and Rs 1,500 for unemployed diploma holders, both in the age group of 18-25 (YuvaNidhi), and free travel for women in public transport buses (Shakti), on coming to power.

 The 'Gruha Jyothi' scheme to provide up to 200 units free electricity per month to every household will be implemented from July 1, Siddaramaiah said.
 However, the arrears have to be paid by the customers.